Meet the Team

 Center of Innovation for Behavioral Health and Wellbeing (COI)

 This program is housed in the EFCS department and was created with a focus on Children’s Behavioral Health and its services.
-COI staff collaborates with State of New Mexico funding partners, including the Children, Youth and Families Department (CYFD), on a number of initiatives and federal grants.
 The COI serves as a training hub and workforce development center, providing training and program implementation support to the State of New Mexico and Community Behavioral Health Provider agencies.
 The center also coordinates and provides continuing education training to social workers, attorneys, advocates, law enforcement, educators, peer support workers, and community members.
 Please contact the Center of Innovation for custom content requests.

 • COI Staff: